Once upon a time, around the time I turned 40, I flirted with the idea of lying about my age.

 Since then, I’ve shied away from aggressively treating my eyes.
 I don’t mind the life that lives on my face and when words aren’t enough, enjoy the option of expressing surprise, delight or the occasional bitch face.

-But at 45, the only thing my eyes seem to be communicating is that I’m tired.
+But these days, the only thing my eyes seem to be communicating is that I’m tired.

 The only way to figure this out is to stop messing around with the Internet and get a few opinions from board certified cosmetic dermatologists and plastic surgeons.